fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2023-06-02-hatchling-hooks.md

             metadata["requires-python"] = requires_python
     ```

+### Create a build hook

+The metadata hook above only updates the wheel metadata, but not the filename of the wheel.
+By default, the filename of the wheel be something like `myproj-0.1.0-py3-none-any.whl` and so we need to customize this naming, so that we instead get `myproj-0.1.0-py39-none-any.whl` ,`myproj-0.1.0-py310-none-any.whl` ,`myproj-0.1.0-py311-none-any.whl` and so on, so that each wheel gets a unique filename.

+Let's create `custom_build_hook.py`:

+!!! example "`custom_build_hook.py`"

+    ```python
+    import sys
+    from typing import Any

+    from hatchling.builders.hooks.plugin.interface import BuildHookInterface

+    class CustomBuildHook(BuildHookInterface):
+        """A custom build hook for building ."""

+        def _python_tag(self) -> str:
+            major = sys.version_info.major
+            minor = sys.version_info.minor
+            return f"py{major}{minor}"

+        def initialize(self, version: str, build_data: dict[str, Any]) -> None:
+            """Initialize the hook, update the build data.""" if self.target_name not in ["wheel", "sdist"]:
+                return

+            build_data["tag"] = f"{self._python_tag()}-none-any"
+    ```

 ### Edit `pyproject.toml`

-In order to build the wheel with this hook, we'll need to tell hatchling about this new hook file, in `pyproject.toml`, under the `tool.hatch.build.hooks.custom` section.
+In order to build the wheel with these hooks, we'll need to tell hatchling about these new hooks, in `pyproject.toml`:

 !!! example "`pyproject.toml`"